Are you worried about your Snake Plant’s unusual stalled growth and drooping leaves? Your plant is probably giving a hint that it’s facing root rot.

 Spray the solution just over the infected part before repotting the plant.

 |1.
-Neem oil contains triglycerides, campesterol, and triterpenoids that act as a natural bug repellant and fungus remover.
+Contains triglycerides, campesterol, and triterpenoids that act as a natural bug repellant and fungus remover.

 |Hydrogen Peroxide (H2O2)||Dilute 1tb of 3% H2O2 in one-liter water in a large mug.
 Then, dip the roots and other affected parts in the solution before repotting.||1.
-H2O2 is a disinfectant that is very effective in removing fungus and bacteria.
+Effective in removing fungus and bacteria.

 |Commercial Fungicide||Make a diluted solution by adding 1tb of fungicide in 1 liter of water and spray on the infected parts.|